Back to People

 1809Age 0

-Born near Hodgenville, Kentucky
+Born in a one-room log cabin near Hodgenville, Kentucky

 2/12/1809Net Worth: $100Source